Like omma used to make

 KFC – Korean Fried Chicken

 If you’ve never had authentic KFC, then these restaurants are a great place to start.
 DaWa is the original Korean fried chicken hot spot in Montréal.
 This modest little eatery offers a handful of varieties, but most notable is the “Korean Tao”—a Korean version of General Tao chicken.
 Off the beaten path, located in Verdun, Comon offers six different kinds of fried chicken – order the chicken in sweet sauce topped with scallions.
-Restaurant The Basak’s logo features the words “crispy chicken & beer”.
-Take a wild guess at what it specializes in; that’s right, a good time.
+Les Crazy Chickens in the South West offers a variety of fried chicken dishes that include, sandwiches, baos (sandwiches made with steamed buns) whole chicken and boneless tenders.

 If you’re looking for something more casual, there are some great options of Korean quick bites around the city.
-GaNaDaRa, located right by Concordia University, is a hip and happening restaurant in the Shaughnessy Village.
-Get the tobboki poutine or any of the ramyun (instant noodles).
+Resto Mukja has all the Korean street food you’ve been dreaming of, from ramyeon to bingsu, they’ve got it all.
 Sam Cha often sees lineups at peak hours, but the food is worth the wait.
 Stone bowl rice dishes and stews are available but get the DIY specials.
 BBQ, chulpan (mixed rice) and JeonGol (hot pot) meals for two people are a fun way to dine between friends.
 Opiano is an ultra low-key casual spot steps from McGill University with counter-style ordering.
 It’s got the classics on its menu: pork rib soup, budae-jiggae “army stew” and kimbap, to name a few.
 Lunch specials and bento boxes are a hit amongst the students and office crowd.